fheng/golang-intro/chapter-six.md

 ```
 [playground](https://play.golang.org/p/_VMlxfl59q)

-You can range over channels and recieve as many values as are sent until the channel is closed.
+You can range over channels and keep recieving values for as long as they are sent or until the channel is closed.

 ```go
 package main